 Here’s a reader question:

-I have a coworker that is using Excel VBA Macros to analyze a bunch of data.
+I have a co-worker that is using Excel VBA Macros to analyze a bunch of data.
 Can you explain how Macros work, and probably suggest a way for me to pick that skill up?
-Any simple tips for beginners are very appreciated.
+Any simple tips for beginners are very much appreciated.

-Mastering Macro development is probably one of the most important tasks in order to become a power Excel user.
-In essence, we use Macros in order to automate tasks in Excel (or any other Office application) that would have been otherwise mundane, boring and very time consuming.
+Mastering Macro development is probably one of the most important skills required to become a power Excel user.
+In essence, we use VBA Macros in order to automate tasks in Excel (also in Word, Macros are pretty useful) that would have been otherwise mundane, boring and very time consuming.

-Here are a few examples of tasks we could automate with Macros in Excel
+Here are a few examples of tasks which we are able to automate with Macros in Excel:

 Due to the fact that Excel ships with a built in Macro recorder (unlike Outlook and PowerPoint), there are two main options for adding a macro to an Excel workbook:

-1) Recording a sequence of user actions which si probably easy to get started with, but doesn’t scale up for complex tasks which might involve interaction with another Office applications or manipulating bigger data subsets.
+1) Record a sequence of user actions which is probably easy to get started with, but doesn’t scale up for complex tasks which might involve interaction with another Office applications or manipulating bigger data subsets.

-2) Writing your Macros by leveraging Visual Basic for Applications (VBA).
+2) Write your Macros by leveraging Visual Basic for Applications (VBA).
 This is a relatively simple procedural language that allows you to quickly develop more complex automation.